andrewrk/node-groove/README.md

 Live discussion in `#libgroove` on [freenode](https://freenode.net/).

+node-groove contains 4 main interfaces.
+See API Documentation below for more details.

+ * GrooveFile - represents an open audio file.
+ * GroovePlaylist - put files in the playlist, and the playlist decodes the files and fills up the attached sinks.
+ * GroovePlayer - attach this sink to a playlist to play the decoded audio over the system's speakers.
+ * GrooveEncoder - attach this sink to a playlist to obtain encoded audio buffers, such as an mp3 stream.
+ * GrooveLoudnessDetector - attach this sink to a playlist to compute how loud files sound to the human ear, along with the "true peak" value.
+You can use this to implement ReplayGain.
+ * GrooveFingerprinter - attach this sink to a playlist to compute an acoustid fingerprint.
+This can be used to look up a file by its audio content and figure out which tags should be applied.
+ * GrooveWaveformBuilder - attach this sink to a playlist to compute a JSON representation of an audio file.
+This can be used to display a visualization of the audio file.

 ## Usage

 1. Install libgroove to your system. libgroove is a set of 4 libraries;